CollinPoetoehena/DevOpsCourse_Project/docs/infrastructure/Terraform.md

 Unfortunately, not all steps can be automated.
 The following manual steps can still be done:

 ### AWS Route 53 purchase domain name
 The first step is to purchase a domain name.
-See Domains_Cerficiation.md and then the first step, where a domain name is created with AWS Route 53.
-The second and all subsequent sections and steps can be skipped, since the rest is created with Terraform.
+See Domains_Cerficiation.md and follow the first two sections (creating a domain name with Route 53 and getting a certificate with ACM).
 Create a domain name (if not done already) for: rent-a-car-cloud.click

+Then create a certificate for it.

-This has to be done before running the Terraform command to create the infrastructure, since this is used by the Terraform modules.
+These steps have to be done before running the Terraform command to create the infrastructure, since this is used by the Terraform modules.

-Terraform further creates the record for Route 53, certificate and listener for the load balancer, among other things.
+Finally, after following those steps and creating the infrastructure, add the

 ### AWS Cognito Domain Setup